Varsha-Chalasani/CalculatorDesign/division.md

 If even, positive number.
 If odd, negative number.
 Result displayed.

-Scenario:

-Given : Calculator charged and turned on

-When : Put in first number, put in '/' sign, put in second number, press '='.

-Then : Result displayed.

 Scenario: Division when both operands are '0'

 Given : Calculator charged and turned on